Soliton trains after interaction quenches in Bose mixtures: Conclusions

 \section{Conclusions}

 In this work we studied the nonequilibrium dynamics of a two-component Bose-Einstein condensate after a quantum quench to the attractive interspecies interactions.
 We specialized to the experimentally relevant case of potassium binary mixture.
-Quenching the effective mean-field scattering length from repulsive to attractive values in a wide interval we observed a modulational instability and the creation of soliton trains.
+Quenching the effective mean-field scattering length from repulsive to attractive values in a wide interval we observed a MI and the creation of soliton trains.
 We characterized quantitatively the number of solitons via numerical simulations of the coupled Gross-Pitaevskii equations.
 In the stationary, long-time limit we observed that an analytical model based on the calculation of the most unstable Bogoliubov mode is in reasonable quantitative agreement with the number of solitons for both components in the symmetric configuration.
 The experimentally relevant case, with asymmetric intraspecies interactions and different loss rates, leads to a more intricate dynamics which is only qualitatively captured by our model.
-The related time scale for the rise of the instability however does not translate into a universal scaling for the losses of both components, in contrast to what was recently observed for a single component lithium BEC \cite{Nguyen2017}.
+The related time scale for the rise of the instability however does not translate into a universal scaling for the losses of both components, in contrast to what was recently observed for a single component lithium BEC with small final scattering length $|a_f|$ \cite{Nguyen2017}.

 We emphasize that this work focuses on a far-from-equilibrium dynamical regime.
-Therefore the connection to the physics of the ground state which displays (extended) solitons and droplet state, as described in the appendix, is not evident.
-For example, upon quenching to the strongly attractive regime $|\delta a_f|\gtrsim 7\, a_0$ the solitonic bumps in the density are not self-bound droplets, as their width equals the transverse harmonic oscillator length and the atom number decay is different from what has been observed in the formation of self-bound droplets \cite{PhysRevResearch.2.013269}.
+For the fast magnetic field ramps considered here, even in the strongly attractive regime $|\delta a_f|\gtrsim 7\, a_0$, the solitonic bumps in the density are not self-bound droplets, as their width equals the transverse harmonic oscillator length and the atom number decay is different from what has been observed in the formation of self-bound droplets \cite{PhysRevResearch.2.013269} (see also~\ref{radial_width}).